What is a radio play?

 What comes with a Raven Radio Script?

-Each script includes a synopsis of the play, casting notes with line count for each character, sound effects cue cards, detailed instructions for making and/or finding the necessary sound effects, and an audio CD with theme music and background sound effects such as western town ambiance (Off to California) or a fiddler playing in a crowded colonial tavern (Morningstar of Liberty).
+Each script includes a synopsis of the play, casting notes with line count for each character, sound effects cue cards, detailed instructions for making and/or finding the necessary sound effects, and Mp3 files with theme music and background sound effects such as western town ambiance (Off to California) or a fiddler playing in a crowded colonial tavern (Morningstar of Liberty).
 You might also wish to purchase the Radio Drama Manual “Cookbook” which takes you step-by-step through casting, rehearsing, performing, and recording a radio play with young people.
-(The manual is $15 but you can get it for free when you purchase two scripts).
-Raven Radio Theater Scripts are now available in the PDF Format accompanied by the sound files in MP3 format.
+(The Cookbook is $18 but you can get it for FREE when you purchase two scripts).
+Raven Radio Theater Scripts are available in the PDF Format accompanied by the sound files in MP3 format.

 What is the difference between a “live” performance and a “multitrack” performance?